wp-plugins/marketing-optimizer/readme.txt

 = Marketing Optimizer Integration =
 This plugin is a must for current subscribers to the Marketing Optimizer software.
 It includes automatic Marketing Optimizer javascript publishing code, phone tracking integration, and more.
+= 100% Cache Compatible =
+Tested to be compatible with W3 Total Cache, WP Super Cache, Quick Cache, and probably all WordPress caching plugins.
+Tested to be compatible with WordPress hosting services, like WP Engine and Pagely, which cache your content on the server level.
+This plugin doesn't just 'bust' your caching, but utilizes your caching solution to retain the performance enhancements from them.

 **Related Links:**